Researchers at MIT estimate that commercial buildings account for 20% of all the energy used in the U.S., and as much as 30% of that goes to waste.

-Comfort and climate control are a key aspect of maintaining productivity in an office building, but what if you could maintain that comfort while reducing energy consumption by 20 or 30 percent?
+Comfort and climate control are key aspects of maintaining productivity in an office building, but what if you could retain that comfort while reducing energy consumption by 20 or 30 percent?

 Tracking energy usage within a building is the first step to identifying where to make cuts.
-The three ways to reduce energy consumption in the office are climate control, lighting and water usage.
+The three ways to reduce energy consumption in the office are climate control, lighting, and water usage.

 How Can a Building Automation System Help Avoid Energy Waste in Commercial Buildings?

 A modern and open Building Management System (BMS) allows a building manager to reduce energy consumption in commercial buildings in several ways:

 - Powerful reports and analytics can uncover hidden insights that allow facility managers to optimize energy usage.

 - A BMS system provides managers with more granular control over the HVAC, lighting, security, and other building equipment.